 Older children have a particularly hard time trying to adjust to new traditions, especially if they feel disconnected from newer family members.
-In residential treatment, girls have the chance to participate in family therapy and work on improving the family dynamic, but the holiday season can bring up old fears and resentments.
-As girls make plans to visit home for the holidays from transitional living programs, they may need additional support to make sure that things go smoothly.
+In residential treatment, girls and assigned female at birth have the chance to participate in family therapy and work on improving the family dynamic, but the holiday season can bring up old fears and resentments.
+As girls and assigned female at birth make plans to visit home for the holidays from transitional living programs, they may need additional support to make sure that things go smoothly.

 Some issues that may arise include:

 - Difficulty following new rules